 Residents Maintain Autonomy

-In Arlington Villa Retirement Community, 17.1% Percentage of Patients
+In Arlington Villa Retirement Community, 22.59% of Patients

-Measures the percentage of long-term care patients that needed additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and using the bathroom.
-Many in the industry argue that this is a reliable measure of a resident's well-being.
+This datapoint is a measure of the percent of long-term stay patients that required increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and using the bathroom.
+Many in the industry argue that this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile

-In Arlington Villa Retirement Community, 16.36% Percentage of Residents
+In Arlington Villa Retirement Community, 23.61% of Residents

-This indicates the percentage of patients who remained mobile levels over time.
-Preserving mobility is often a great sign for residents' well-being.
+This indicates the percent of residents who maintained mobility over time.
+Optimizing mobility is often a good sign for residents' health.

 Hospitalizations